puli/repository/docs/at-a-glance.rst

 Further Reading
 ---------------

-That's all you need to know about Puli for now.
 Read :doc:`getting-started` to learn how to install Puli in your project.

 .. _Puli: https://github.com/puli/puli
 .. _Composer: https://getcomposer.org